-- More customers: According to sources, the typical salesperson loses about 15 to 20 percent of their customer base each year due to gradual attrition.
+- More customers: The average salesperson loses about 15 to 20 percent of their customer base each year due to gradual attrition.
 Without prospecting, there are no leads to fill these gaps.
 In the game of sales, it’s important to have more customers waiting in the case of a lost sale.

 - Increased revenue: As you are well aware, more customers leads to more revenue.
-In order to position yourself and your company in a place where you can expand, it’s crucial to consistently have a forward-thinking mindset and opportunities filling your pipeline.
+It’s crucial to consistently have a forward-thinking mindset and opportunities filling your pipeline.

 - Qualification: Prospecting presents a salesperson with the opportunity to understand whether a customer is qualified for their service or product.
-The goal is to find customers with the highest potential of a need and understand their buying motivation.
 Qualifying potential prospects will create a more efficient selling system and ultimately improve your sales process as a whole.

 - Data Gathering: While prospecting may not always lead to an immediate sale, it is a source of data and a chance to conduct market research.
-If you don’t discover areas of improvements and strengths in your selling, you will remain stagnant.
 Prospecting can answer questions such as why people buy your product, what they think of your approach, what their goals are, and assist salespeople in determining the best way to sell their product.